-Self-appointed snack fiend of Team Incredible, my job is to make sure your time with us is incredible from start to finish.
+Self-appointed snack fiend of Team Sue Ryder, my job is to make sure your time with us is amazing from start to finish.
 I love working with such an inspirational group of people and I’m happiest half way up a mountain – Ben Nevis is next on my list!

 Follow me on Twitter at @Becks_SREvents or email email@example.com.